gvwilson/sdxpy/src/http/index.md

 ## Testing  {: #server-testing}

 At this point we really need to figure out how to test the servers we're building.
-The key to our approach is the notion of [%i "fidelity (in testing)" %][%g test_fidelity "fidelity" %][%/i%]: how close is what we test to what we use in production?
-In an ideal world they are exactly the same, but in cases like this it makes sense to sacrifice a little fidelity for testability's sake.

 Let's work backward from a test we want to be able to write.
 We would like to create a file, simulate an HTTP GET request,